|

 CH-TRU Waste Disposal

-Currently, only contact-handled transuranic (CH-TRU) waste is allowed to be received and buried at WIPP.
-A specific procedure is followed when the waste arrives at the facility from the time it comes through the gates until it is stacked in the disposal room.
+Currently, both contact-handled (CH-TRU) and remote-handled (RH-TRU) transuranic waste are allowed to be received and buried at WIPP.
+Specific procedures are followed when the waste arrives at the facility from the time it comes through the gates until it is stacked in the disposal room.
 Before it arrives, it has already been through characterization at its generator site (see the section on The Waste/Waste Characterization for more information on characterization).
-It is then loaded into the TRUPACT-II transportation container which is transported by truck to WIPP.
-Each tractor-trailer is capable of carrying 3 TRUPACT-IIs.
-Although DOE originally planned to receive 17 shipments per week at WIPP, in fact they are receiving about half of that.
+It is then loaded into the transportation container which is transported by truck to WIPP.
 Information about each shipment is carried in several databases including an electronic database and in shipping papers that accompany each load.

 RH-TRU Waste Disposal

-If RH-TRU waste is ever allowed at WIPP the procedure for receiving and disposing of this waste would be somewhat different from that for CH-TRU waste.
+The procedure for receiving and disposing RH-TRU waste is somewhat different from that for CH-TRU waste.
 Because of the large dose of radioactivity on the outside of the RH-TRU waste canister (up to 1000 rem per hour as compared to only 200 millirem per hour on the surface of a CH-TRU waste container) it must be constantly shielded.
-During transport the waste canister which is 2 feet in diameter and 10 feet long (seen at right) would be placed inside the RH 72-B transportation container which is lined with 2 inches of lead.
-The 72-B only holds one canister.
-When the shipment arrived at WIPP, the 72-B would be unloaded into a special room in the Waste Handling Building where the RH canister would be removed and lifted into the shielded Hot Cell.
-In the Hot Cell the waste container would be inspected and then placed in a shielded facility cask for transport to the underground disposal room where the facility cask would be placed in the
+During transport the waste canister which is two feet in diameter and ten feet long (seen at right) is be placed inside the RH 72-B transportation container which is lined with two inches of lead.
+The 72-B shipping container only holds one canister.
+When the shipment arrives at WIPP, the 72-B is unloaded into a special room in the Waste Handling Building where the RH canister is be removed and lifted into the shielded Hot Cell.
+In the Hot Cell the waste container is inspected and then placed in a shielded facility cask for transport to the underground disposal room.
+There, the facility cask is placed in the

 Horizontal Emplacement and Retrieval Equipment (HERE) machine (seen at left).
 This machine uses a hydraulic ram to push the canister out of the facility cask and into a predrilled hole in the disposal room wall.
-After the waste was pushed into the wall, the hole would be plugged.
+After the waste is pushed into the wall, the hole is plugged.
 The facility cask can be reused.
-Only after the RH waste had been emplaced in the walls of a disposal room could the CH waste be stacked on the floor since the CH waste fills the room from wall to wall.
+Only after the RH waste is emplaced in the walls of a disposal room can the CH waste be stacked on the floor since the CH waste fills the room from wall to wall.

 |